jingyany/AirbnbVizTool/README.md

 **(1) Feature Inputs**

-Allow users to input the features of the place they desired into the white box.
+The most relevant features to pricing predictions will be listed in this field, which allows users to select the features they desired and input the range of a specific featur.

 **(2) Estimate Start Button**